• Skip to primary navigation

 • For more mocha flavor, double the espresso powder in the recipe.

-• Do not try to bake these cookies on a baking sheet.
+• Do not try to bake these cookies on a cookie tray.
 The dough won’t hold its shape and will flatten.

 • Homemade chocolate kisses allows for unlimited variations in flavors and colors to match holidays and special events.

-• Colorful sprinkles make these cookies ideal for snacking or gifting for New Years, Valentine’s Day, St. Patrick’s Day, Easter, Christmas, Hanukkah, and gender reveal parties.
+• Colorful sprinkles make this secret kiss cookies recipe ideal for snacking or gifting for New Years, Valentine's Day, St. Patrick's Day, Easter, Christmas, Hanukkah, and gender reveal parties.

 • Do not use melted chocolate chips for coating the cookies unless they will be eaten the same day.
 The chocolate will “bloom”, appearing white and spotty after a day or two.